kellan/laughingmeme/_posts/2011-07-24-getting-started-with-flickr-real-time-apis-in-php.md

 ### Get an Auth Token

-We could use the \[Flickr OAuth support\](http://code.flickr.com/blog/2011/06/21/flickr-now-supports-oauth-1-0a/), but FlickrAuth is simpler to demonstrate.
+We could use the [Flickr OAuth support](http://code.flickr.com/blog/2011/06/21/flickr-now-supports-oauth-1-0a/), but FlickrAuth is simpler to demonstrate.

-You can do this step anyway you want, but I’d grab (https://github.com/kellan/flickr.simple.php), paste your \[key and secret\](http://www.flickr.com/services/api/keys/) into \[scripts/auth.php\](https://github.com/kellan/flickr.simple.php/tree/master/scripts), and run it from the command line, at which point it will walk you thru an interactive prompt to get a token.
+You can do this step anyway you want, but I’d grab (https://github.com/kellan/flickr.simple.php), paste your [key and secret](http://www.flickr.com/services/api/keys/) into [scripts/auth.php](https://github.com/kellan/flickr.simple.php/tree/master/scripts), and run it from the command line, at which point it will walk you thru an interactive prompt to get a token.

 And just to state the obvious, you need a token because these feeds are personalized: photos or favorites from **your** contacts, photos of people you know, your photos, and your faves.